follperson/follperson.github.io/about.md

 around [Northern Italy and Tuscany]({{site.url}}/assets/images/tuscan-O.JPG), and the length of the [Blue Ridge Parkway]({{site.url}}/assets/images/blue-ridge-bike.jpg), from Maryland through North Carolina, as well as other shorter tours in between.
-I love the outdoors, and try to get out hiking, camping, mountain biking, and skiing as often as I can.

-I do my best to bring nature indoors with me, with a sprawling houseplant collection - making due as best I can without a garden to tend.

 ## Skills